StephanoAH/LunarVim/README.md

 -- THESE ARE EXAMPLE CONFIGS FEEL FREE TO CHANGE TO WHATEVER YOU WANT -- general
--- O.format_on_save = false -- to disbale formatting on save
+-- LV.format_on_save = false -- to disbale formatting on save
--- O.lint_on_save = false -- to disable formatting on save
+-- LV.lint_on_save = false -- to disable formatting on save
-O.completion.autocomplete = true
+LV.completion.autocomplete = true
-O.colorscheme = 'spacegray'
+LV.colorscheme = 'spacegray'

 -- keymappings
-O.keys.leader_key = "space"
+LV.keys.leader_key = "space"
--- overwrite the key-mappings provided by LunarVim for any mode, or leave it empty to keep them O.keys.normal_mode = {
+-- overwrite the key-mappings provided by LunarVim for any mode, or leave it empty to keep them LV.keys.normal_mode = {
     -- Page down/up
   {'[d', '<PageUp>'},
   {']d', '<PageDown>'},